Universal Properties of Variations of the Little Cubes Operads: Introduction

 \subsection{Notation and Convention}

 \begin{itemize} \item Following \cite{HTT}, we use the term $\infty$-category as a synonym for Joyal's quasicategory \cite{Joyal_qcat_Kan}.
-Unless stated otherwise, our notation and terminology follow Lurie's books \cite{HTT} and \cite{HA}. \item If $\bf A$ is a simplicial model category, we let $\bf A^{\circ}\subset\bf A$ denote the full simplicial subcategory spanned by the fibrant-cofibrant objects. \item The simplicial category of simplicial sets, equipped with the Kan--Quillen model structure, will be denoted by $\SS$. \item The category of marked simplicial sets will be denoted by $\SS^{+}$. \item We will write $\Fin_{\ast}$ for the category whose objects are the finite pointed sets $\inp n=\pr{\{\ast,1,\dots,n\},\ast}$ and whose morphisms are the maps of pointed sets. \item We let $\Op_{\infty}^{\Delta}$ denote the simplicial category of $\infty$-operads, defined as in \cite[Definition 2.1.4.1]{HA}, and write $\Op_{\infty}$ for its homotopy coherent nerve. \item If $M$ and $N$ are topological manifolds (without boundary), we will write $\Emb\pr{M,N}$ for the space of topological embeddings $M\to N$, topologized by the compact-open topology. \item We will write $\Mfld_{n}^{\Delta}$ for the simplicial category whose objects are the topological $n$-manifolds (without boundary), and whose hom-simplicial sets are given by $\Sing\Emb\pr{-,-}$.
-The homotopy coherent nerve of $\Mfld_{n}^{\Delta}$ will be denoted by $\Mfld_{n}$. \item We will write $B\Top\pr n^{\Delta}\subset\Mfld_{n}^{\Delta}$ for the full simplicial subcategory spanned by $\bb R^{n}$, and let $B\Top\pr n$ denote its homotopy coherent nerve. \item If $K$ is a simplicial set, we will denote the cone point of the simplicial set $K^{\rcone}$ by $\infty$. \item If $\cal C$ is an $\infty$-category, we will write $\cal C^{\simeq}\subset\cal C$ for the maximal sub Kan complex of $\cal C$. \end{itemize}
+Unless stated otherwise, our notation and terminology follow Lurie's books \cite{HTT} and \cite{HA}. \item If $\bf A$ is a simplicial model category, we let $\bf A^{\circ}\subset\bf A$ denote the full simplicial subcategory spanned by the fibrant-cofibrant objects. \item The simplicial category of simplicial sets, equipped with the Kan--Quillen model structure, will be denoted by $\SS$. \item The category of marked simplicial sets will be denoted by $\SS^{+}$. \item We will write $\Fin_{\ast}$ for the category whose objects are the finite pointed sets $\inp n=\pr{\{\ast,1,\dots,n\},\ast}$ and whose morphisms are the maps of pointed sets. \item We let $\Op_{\infty}^{\Delta}$ denote the simplicial category of $\infty$-operads, defined as in \cite[Definition 2.1.4.1]{HA}, and write $\Op_{\infty}$ for its homotopy coherent nerve. \item If $M$ and $N$ are topological manifolds (without boundaries), we will write $\Emb\pr{M,N}$ for the space of topological embeddings $M\to N$, topologized by the compact-open topology.
+We let $\Top\pr n\subset\Emb\pr{\bb R^{n},\bb R^{n}}$ denote the subspace of self-homeomorphisms of $\bb R^{n}$. \item We will write $\Mfld_{n}^{\Delta}$ for the simplicial category whose objects are the topological $n$-manifolds (without boundary), and whose hom-simplicial sets are given by $\Sing\Emb\pr{-,-}$.
+The homotopy coherent nerve of $\Mfld_{n}^{\Delta}$ will be denoted by $\Mfld_{n}$. \item We will write $B\Top\pr n^{\Delta}\subset\Mfld_{n}^{\Delta}$ for the full simplicial subcategory spanned by $\bb R^{n}$, and let $B\Top\pr n$ denote its homotopy coherent nerve.
+(This notation is justified by Kister--Mazur's theorem \cite[Theorem 1]{Kister_MFB}, which says that the inclusion $\Top\pr n\hookrightarrow$ $\Emb\pr{\bb R^{n},\bb R^{n}}$ is a homotopy equivalence.
+We also remark that their theorem implies that $B\Top\pr n$ is a Kan complex.) \item If $K$ is a simplicial set, we will denote the cone point of the simplicial set $K^{\rcone}$ by $\infty$. \item If $\cal C$ is an $\infty$-category, we will write $\cal C^{\simeq}\subset\cal C$ for the maximal sub Kan complex of $\cal C$. \end{itemize}